Studying a Romance Language can give you a competitive advantage in today’s global workplace.

 Skills and Experiences in romance languages

 When you major in the Romance Languages at STAC, you’ll explore literature, language, culture, and linguistics, leading to language proficiency and insight into world cultures.
 You’ll master the Spanish, French, and Italian languages and have opportunities to practice those languages by studying abroad or, closer to home, in our Italian Club, and at our foreign movie and game nights.
-Our students also take college trips to Ellis Island, The Metropolitan Museum of Art, and the acclaimed Mario Batali restaurant, Eataly.
+Our students also take college trips to Ellis Island, and The Metropolitan Museum of Art.

 The Languages with a Business Focus track will allow you to combine your interest in and/or facility with a foreign language with a sequence of selected business courses to create a program that employers desire: someone with a degree and training in the area of business and a sophisticated competency in another language.
 It is widely known that all businesses are increasingly global in their approach, and so the need for speakers of foreign languages is on the rise.
 This combined major will prepare you to help your future employer compete on a rapidly changing business landscape.